Develop competence to excel in a broad range of physical activities

 Pupils are given the opportunity to choose which activity they participate in at Key Stage 4.

-2 papers,1.25 hours each with a combination of multiple choice, short answer and extended writing questions.
+2 papers,1 hour each with a combination of multiple choice, short answer and extended writing questions.

 This BTEC First Award in Sport course from Pearson involves an external online assessment (25%) and then a variety of assignments (75%).